ucsb-cs32/s21/_lab/lab07.md

 #### submit fixed file
 Now look at the code and fix it so that when it compiles and runs it works - i.e. it does not segfault and will ouput a number.
 NO NOT EDIT main at ALL.
-(Consider the simpliest fix so that the code does not crash - this means being clear on why it is crashing.
-This task should be accomplished by adding one line of code an modifying one other).
+Consider the simpliest fix so that the code does not crash - this means being clear on why it is crashing.
+This task should be accomplished by adding one line of code and modifying one other.
+The ideal solution will preserve all functions, including parameter types and calls.
+Think of this as an oportunity to practice with understanding pointers and memory allocation/management (as those are topics that often lead to seg faults).
 Submit the fixed code for autograding at the lab07Lab gradescope assignment.

 Turn inyour fixed code here:
 https://www.gradescope.com/courses/222015/assignments/1066844